Vagina facts: 5 things everyone should know

 5. Let’s talk about sex, baby

-Vagina fact number five: Most vaginas are about 9cm or 2.5-3.0 inches in length (the length of a woman’s index finger, approximately), but can expand up to 200% during intercourse.
+Vagina fact number five: The average vaginal length is 9cm or 2.5-3.0 inches (the length of a woman’s index finger, approximately), but can expand up to 200% during arousal and intercourse.

 And what about the G-spot?
 While its existence is highly controversial, the G-spot is actually the name given to the area of tissue right underneath the urethra, on the top (front) wall of the vagina.